Vyral/charlie-epstein-blog/_drafts/are-you-truly-fulfilling-your-duties-as-a-retirement-plan-sponsor.md

 If you’d like to learn more about safeguarding your retirement plan, p**ick up a free copy of my book “Save America, Save!
 The Secrets of a Successful Retirement Plan.”** You can get your copy at <a href="www.EpsteinFinancial.com" target="_blank">www.EpsteinFinancial.com</a>.

 Also, if you’re interested in having us evaluate your plan for you, we’d be happy to do a free consultation.
-Reach out to Matt Gilmore from my office by email at mgilmore@epsteinfs.com or by phone at (413) 539-2379.
+Reach out to Matt Gilmore from my office by email at <a href=" mailto:mgilmore@epsteinfs.com" target="_blank"> mgilmore@epsteinfs.com</a> or by phone at (413) 539-2379.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.